RussellLuo/validating/README.md

 To be strict, this library has a conceptual distinction between `validator factory` and `validator`.

-A validator factory is a function to create a validator, which will do the actual validation.
+A validator factory is a function used to create a validator, which will do the actual validation.

 ### Built-in validator factories